Case Study

 What's Next

-Plans Adjustment: Based on the user's interactions with the plans and their retention I would re-evaluate if the plans I created are appropriate and which ones user prefer.
+Plans Adjustment: Based on the user's interactions with the plans and their retention I would re-evaluate if the plans I created are appropriate.
+I think it can get quite confusing with the overwhelming amount of plans and text so I intend to do further refinement on which plans are most effective and supportive for shift workers.

 Long-term Insight Loops: I will shift the focus from daily performance to long-term trends.
 By helping users reflect on patterns over weeks and months, the app reinforces self-awareness and effort instead of relying on the pressure of daily consistency.